sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 You may not want one for several reasons:

 * There may be a minimum balance after 6 months
-* Having interest income in the US can complicate taxes (not an expert)
+* Having interest income in the U.S. can complicate taxes (not an expert)

 Choosing a Bank is up to you and your preferences.
 Stephen suggests you stick to one of: